mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 - In this case you can rest assured of two things:
 	- You will have no issue placing the right node which will be `curNode.right` to `curNodeRightLeftMost.right`.
 This must be the case since the `curNode.right` obviously has a right child because you literally just found its left-most child/grandchild.
 	- You will have no issue placing the left node (`curNode.left`) for this node to `curNodeRightLeftMost.left` since it must be merit of `curNodeRightLeftMost` being to the right of `curNode` be larger than `curNode.left` and `curNode.left` must exist since we are in the `if` block that necessitates that truth.
 - _Note: If `curNodeRightLeftMost` has a right child it must be taken care of.
-It can, of course simply be promoted to `curNodeRightPrevLeftMost.left` since it must by definition be smaller than `curNodeRightPrevLeftMost` because `curNodeRightLeftMost` is to the left of it.
+It can, of course simply be promoted to `curNodeRightPrevLeftMost.left` since it must by definition be smaller than `curNodeRightPrevLeftMost` because `curNodeRightLeftMost` is to the left of it._

 __Rationale__

 Hopefully, the reason for the grouping is obvious, but just in case it's unclear the reason for choice sets A and B is that by choosing one of the two "easier" approaches you unlock the reason that the second choice in each set is required.

-Allow me to explain further, if you attempted the first choice set the first thing you would is ask if `curNode.left` had any right children,  by examining `curNode.left.right`, and if it doesn't __BULLY FOR YOU!__ you got out of a sticky situation easily just leave the left child alone and stick `curNode.right` to `curNode.left.right` reset the `root` or `prevNode` reference and exit.
+Allow me to explain further, if you attempted the first choice set (`A`) the first thing you would do is ask if `curNode.left` had any right children, by examining `curNode.left.right`, and if it doesn't __BULLY FOR YOU!__ you got out of a sticky situation easily just leave the left child alone and stick `curNode.right` to `curNode.left.right` reset the `root` or `prevNode` reference (thereby deleting `curNode`) and exit.
 However what do you do with `curNode.right` when `curNode.left.right` isn't null?
 The answer?
-You must find the node that allows the tree to remain valid the best way to do this is by finding the node in the `curNodeLeft` sub-tree that is the largest value contained.
+You must find the node that allows the tree to remain valid.
+The best way to do this is by finding the node in the `curNodeLeft` sub-tree that is the largest value contained.
 To do this the only place we can ever look is to the right child and once we find there is no right child we can confidently say we have found the largest value in the `curNodeLeft` sub-tree.
 This value will have no right child and thus `curNode.right` will cleanly fit here (as discussed above) and `curNode.left` can easily be assigned to `curNodeLeftRightMost` since `curNode.left` will logically be less than `curNodeLeftRightMost`.

 ### Get On With It!